How a Charitable Gift Annuity Proved the Win-Win Solution for Peter and Jo

 The result of this approach to living and giving has been blessing and abundance.

-As an investment strategy, the Mans began purchasing small amounts of Starbucks and Microsoft stock over the course of a few decades.
-As the number of those shares rose and their value increased, the Mans began to realize their dream for retirement.
+As an investment strategy, the Peter and Jo began purchasing small amounts of Starbucks and Microsoft stock over the course of a few decades.
+As the number of those shares rose and their value increased, they began to realize their dream for retirement.
 In 2004, they moved into their retirement home overlooking Birch Bay in Washington, with a view of Mt.
 Baker and Twin Sisters, built from their “house fund."

 Peter muses, “I tell people that the Lord used Starbucks and Microsoft to build us a very nice retirement home!”